Methods For Dealing With Spam

 Often you can reach someone at postmaster@domain.com or abuse@domain.com -- or sometimes admin@domain.com or root@domain.com (you need to substitute the spammer's actual domain where I've used "domain.com").
 You should send along a complete copy of the message, with full headers.
 Keep in mind that many (if not most) spammers hide their identities through false headers.
 You may have to closely analyze the message headers to determine the real domain the spam was sent from.

-• Try to reach upstream providers who provide access or Web hosting for the spammer.
+- Try to reach upstream providers who provide access or Web hosting for

 Most providers prohibit spam on their systems and will kick spammers off the Net when they find out about their activities.
 Many Web hosts will remove a person from their system if they find out the person is using spam to promote a Web site.
 I often use the traceroute tool to track down spammers.
 Traceroute comes as part of the Sam Spade [http://www.blighty.com/products/spade/] and Cyberkit [http://www.ping.be/~ping2348/] packages.